rrrventures/Braun_Murdoch_R_exercises/Chapter_4/4_1/README.md

-Solutions for the 4.1 FLOW CONTROL exercises in Chapter 4
+SOLUTIONS FOR THE 4.1 FLOW CONTROL EXERCISES IN CHAPTER 4

 1p1 is section 4.1.1, FOR LOOP problems